Adrian "Wildman" Cenni: Racing

 After graduating from University of Wisconsin-Madison, Cenni moved to France in pursuit of getting into car racing.
 Cenni attended a Formula One drivers series program, where he finished sixth overall out of several hundred drivers and was the highest ranked American.
 In 1999, he started racing professionally in Lucas Oil Off-Road Racing (LOORS).
 He achieved victory in the Pro 4 category in his first season at Las Vegas, Nevada.
 Cenni has accumulated 17 victories to date, including winning the title of Crandon World Champion in 2011.

-In 2012, he participated in exhibition races for the newly created Stadium Super Trucks at Crandon.
+In 2012, Cenni participated in exhibition races for the newly created Stadium Super Trucks at Crandon.
 The series' inaugural season took place the following year, during which Cenni drove in the series' Super Buggy support class.
 He also ran the main trucks' Los Angeles Memorial Coliseum and Qualcomm Stadium rounds, where he finished tenth and seventh.

 Cenni has also competed in the TORC: The Off-Road Championship.